AxinitM/Orange-DC/JS Color Picker (Lesson 31 HW)/README.md

 Create a page that allows users to randomly get a color when they click on the main button, while displaying a field in a given color, its name, rgb and hex codes.

-My comments: all task done.
+My comments: all task done (about 85 colors).

 ## Author